 Donna Coraly Resort

 This pretty countryside boutique hotel sit only 15 minutes from Syracuse in a scenic area surrounded by verdant landscapes.
-It’s a romantic hotel, an old farmhouse hosting 5 suites with private gardens, a beautiful park, and restaurant.
+The Donna Coraly Resort is a romantic hotel, an old farmhouse hosting 5 suites with private gardens, a beautiful park, and restaurant.
 Guest suites are fresh, crisp and bright, peppered with subtle bursts of color and decorated with local artwork.
 Outside, lush tropical gardens house a swimming pool where you can chill out and soak up the sunshine.
 This sustainable hotel also has its own garden where they grow vegetables and local herbs for use in their restaurant.
 Relax with a glass of wine and dine in a restaurant with garden views.
 Enjoy plates of food so beautiful they’re begging to be photographed.

 Contrada San Michele, 96100, Syracuse, Sicily